beemarie/knative-lab/workshop/exercise-3/README.md

     Note: To exit the watch, use `ctrl + c`.

-4. Let's try out our new application!
-First, let's get the domain name that Knative assigned to the Service we just deployed.
+3. Let's try out our new application!
+First, let's get the domain name that Knative assigned to the Route for the Service we just deployed.
 Run the following command, and note the value for `domain`.
 IBM Cloud Kubernetes Service sets the default domain name for Knative to match the domain name of your IBM Cloud Kubernetes Service cluster.
-It will also set up the Istio ingress to route all incoming requests targeted to that domain to Knative.

     ```
-    kubectl get ksvc fib-knative
+    kubectl get route fib-knative
     ```

-5. The domain name should look something like `fib-knative.default.bmv-kubeflow.us-south.containers.appdomain.cloud`.
+4. The domain name should look something like `fib-knative.default.bmv-kubeflow.us-south.containers.appdomain.cloud`.
 We can set an environment variable so that we can use this throughout the lab:

     ```
     export MY_DOMAIN=<your_app_domain_here>
     ```

-6. We can now curl this domain to try out our application.
+5. We can now curl this domain to try out our application.
 Notice that we're calling the `/` endpoint, and passing in a `number` parameter of 5.
 This should return the first 5 numbers of the fibonacci sequence.

     ```
     curl $MY_DOMAIN/5